 Various types of bathtubs require different cleaning methods and materials as follows:

 - Plastic bathtubs are cleaned by using non-abrasive commercial cleaners or a paste made from baking soda and water.
-Simply add the commercial cleaner or baking soda paste on a piece of cloth, clean the plastic surface of the tub and rinse with water.
+Simply add the commercial cleaner or baking soda paste on a piece of cloth, clean the plastic surface of the tub, and rinse with water.

-- Fiberglass bathtubs are cleaned using a non-abrasive liquid cleaner or commercial cleaner specifically for fiberglass surfaces.
-The cleaner is either sprayed or applied to a piece of cloth then used to clean the tub.
+- Fiberglass bathtubs are cleaned using a non-abrasive liquid cleaner or a commercial cleaner specifically for fiberglass surfaces.
+The cleaner is either sprayed or applied to a piece of cloth and then used to clean the tub.
 You then rinse it with water.
 Apply a coat of fiberglass boat wax (fiberglass marine wax) to protect the bathtub.

 Besides that, clean the drain by removing any hairs and debris from it with an auger.